ElektraInitiative/libelektra/doc/TESTING.md

 ctest -T Test --output-on-failure -LE kdbtests -j 6
 ```

+## Required Environment

+To run the tests successfully, the environment
+must fulfill:

+- Mounted /dev and /proc (to have stdin and stdout for import & export test cases).
+- POSIX tools need to be available (including the `file` tool)
+- User must be able to write to system and spec (see below)

 If the access is denied, several tests will fail.
 You have some options to avoid running them as root: